fullstackjake/jobs/positions/backend_engineer_c.md

   deep-dives into engineering topics, sanctioned side-project time, and participate in meetups & hackathons.

-* **Communicating Data Science Concepts** to Business End Users is sometimes the most difficult part.
-How do you address a business users problem by using language and concepts that non-technical people understand?
-As you communicate data science results to non-technical people, how do you use methapors that are not too leaky?
-How do you avoid confirmation biases?
-  Closing the gap between science & user needs is one of the most rewarding aspects of our work.
+* **Communicating Data Science Concepts** by closing the gap between science & user needs is one of the most rewarding aspects of our work.
 This role does not have direct contact with user interfaces, but the results from our analyitcal engine need to align with the customer experience.

 * **Ruthless [Bumperpool](https://en.wikipedia.org/wiki/Bumper_pool) Matches**,
   where we take breaks from our hard work for some light competition against our peers.
+We have pushed the game with shots like 'around-the-worlds', 'tipper gores', and 'smash-n-pray'.

 This work is both challenging and energizing.
 The payoff is hearing stories from our customers explaining how Patterns, for example, helps solve problems